-Clearly this shows that the client, although disposing of more than £11,100, is only utilising part of their AEA.
+This example shows that the client, although disposing of more than £11,300, is only utilising part of their AEA.

 It is worth remembering that a partial or full switch will give rise to a CGT calculation for full or part disposal.

 If we consider an investment holding multiple funds, such as the Collective Investment Account (CIA), the calculation is at fund and not product level, i.e. five funds means five calculations if withdrawals are taken across each investment.

 Shares in a collective investment which have been bought at different times are now treated as a single asset, known as a Section 104 holding.
 When the holding is sold, the aggregate purchase price is used to calculate any gains or losses.
 We have an article which explains the methodology further detail.

 The types of units held will also have an effect on the capital gains calculation;

 Income units - fund managers distribute income to the fund holder, where this income is paid directly to the fund holder, the income has no baring of the calculation for gains.
 If the distributions are instead used to purchase additional units in the fund, these will need to be considered part of the section 104 calculation, as detailed above.